What Is The Book of Mormon?

 adversities they face when they are wicked, the blessings that are accrued through righteousness.

-PBS.org, Terryl Givens Professor of Litterature and Religion at the University of Richmond
+Terryl Givens, Professor of Litterature and Religion at the University of Richmond - PBS.org interview

 -